Increase for audio books in Norway and Denmark

 Reading tips: Book report from Sweden and statistics from Finland

 In September 2019, the Swedish Publishers Association published a report on how audio books affect the market, consumption and the future (Ljudboken: Hur den digitala logiken påverkar marknaden, konsumtionen och framtiden), which shows a rapid growth rate for digital book subscription services in Sweden.
 Book sales statistics 2019 were presented on 17 February 2020 in Swedish: Bokförsäljningsstatistiken - helåret 2019.

-As for Finland, facts about book reading and the book market are available in Statistics Finland's databases for Culture and Media (Tabell 4.21 on audio books) in English and Finnish, and in Statistics Finland’s Leisure Survey of 2017 (article in Finnish).
+As for Finland, facts about book reading and the book market are available in Statistics Finland's databases for Culture and Media (table 4.21 on audio books) in English and Finnish, and in Statistics Finland’s Leisure Survey of 2017 (article in Finnish).